jdtsmith/ultra-scroll/README.md

 [^1]: Formerly `ultra-scroll-mac`.

 [^2]: To try this yourself, `M-x elp-instrument-function` on both
     `ultra-scroll-up/down`, scroll around (both directions) in a big buffer with a large window, then `M-x elp-results`.
 The last column gives average time in seconds.
+Less than 0.003s (i.e. 3ms) is ideal, 8ms is still perfectly usable, 15ms you'll feel a bit, 50ms will be very frustrating. `scroll-down` is always faster than `scroll-up` due to an asymmetry in Emacs' `vscroll` buffer.

+[^3]: To try this yourself, `M-x elp-instrument-function` on both
+    `ultra-scroll-up/down`, scroll around (both directions) in a big buffer with a large window, then `M-x elp-results`.
+The last column gives average time in seconds.
 Less than 0.003s (i.e. 3ms) is ideal,